clgblubird/cgProject/README.md

 Creating this model can be broken down into a few key steps:

+1]  Form a clear question
-1] 	Gather appropriate data
+2]  Gather appropriate data
-2] 	Prepare and transform data
+3] 	Prepare and transform data
+4]  Explore the data
-3] 	Choose a machine learning algorithm (Random Forest) 4] 	Train, Test and re-evaluate the model
+5] 	Choose a machine learning algorithm (Random Forest) 6] 	Train, Test and re-evaluate the model
+7]  Communicate and Visualize results